The UMUC Library Newsletter

-On behalf of my colleagues at the UMUC Library, I extend warm wishes to all new and returning students, faculty, and staff for a productive fall semester!
+All of us at the UMUC Library bid a warm welcome to all new and returning students, faculty, and staff as the fall 2014 semester gets underway.

 - LexisNexis Academic

 The UMUC Library provides library liaison services to UMUC faculty.
-We welcome the opportunity to work closely with faculty to provide tailored library services to individual classes, whether it be visiting your online or face-to-face class, assisting in adding information literacy components to specific course assignments or projects, or providing handouts or online resources customized to your discipline or current course topic.
+We welcome the opportunity to work closely with faculty to provide tailored library services for individual classes, whether it be visiting your online or face-to-face class, assisting in adding information literacy components to specific course assignments or projects, or providing handouts or online resources customized to your discipline or current course topic.
+Library liaisons have been actively involved in The Undergraduate School's e-resource project by providing assistance in locating open access e-resources.
 Please keep the liaison librarians in mind when you have library related questions, need extra help with research, or need instruction on how to use our resources.

 - Megan A. Davis